nwiltberg/project_msc05/content/general_information/index.md

 Hello everyone and welcome to the page of a research project created as part of a module of the neuro-major at Goethe-University Frankfurt.

+The aim of this project is to investigate functional connectivity in patients with ADHD using resting state fmri data.

 The page contains the following chapters:

 * [Literature Review](https://nwiltberg.github.io/project_msc05/code/Literature_Review.html)